grame-cncm/faustdoc/mkdocs/docs/manual/debugging.md

 Select = 0
 Loop = 1
 ```
-As well as the DSP structure memory layout and read/write stastitics:
+As well as the DSP structure memory size and layout, and read/write statistics:

 ```
 ======= Object memory footprint ==========